Reciprocal versus Parasocial Relationships in Online Social Networks: Evaluations

 Figure~\ref{result} shows the test performances of the approaches as functions of the sampling ratio $\alpha$. $\alpha \geq 1.5$ corresponds to the scenario in which all parasocial edges are sampled as negative examples.
 We have the following observations.

+\myparatight{Google+ vs. Flickr} Google+ and Flickr achieve quantitatively different performances.
+Overall, it is easier to predict reciprocal edges in Google+ than in Flickr.
+For instance, Google+ achieves around 0.8 Precision while Flickr achieves around 0.4 Precision for OC-SVM.
+Moreover, they behave qualitatively differently with respect to F1 scores.
+Specifically, F1 score decreases in Google+ while it increases in Flickr as the sampling ratio $\alpha$ increases for all approaches except OC-SVM.
+We find that one reason is that the Google+ dataset has node attributes while the Flickr dataset does not\footnote{Our experimental results show that performances in Google+ decrease if we do not use features related to node attributes.
+We do not show the corresponding results for brevity.}.
+We speculate another reason is that the Google+ dataset represents an OSN's early stage while the Flickr dataset represents an OSN's steady stage.

-\myparatight{OC-SVM v.s.
-SVM and TriFG} OC-SVM achieves better F1 scores than SVM and TriFG approaches in both Google+ and Flickr datasets.
+\myparatight{OC-SVM vs. SVM and TriFG} OC-SVM achieves better F1 scores than SVM and TriFG approaches in both Google+ and Flickr datasets.
 On one hand, SVM and TriFG approaches sample some parasocial edges as negative examples in the training phase.
 However, around 7.3\% and 1.4\% of them are also test positive examples in Google+ and Flickr respectively, which cause bad test performances.
 On the other hand, OC-SVM doesn't use the parasocial edges in the training phase, thus avoids this issue.

-\myparatight{Random sampling v.s. edge-age sampling} Edge-age sampling achieves better Recall than random sampling for both SVM and TriFG approaches.
+\myparatight{Random sampling vs. edge-age sampling} Edge-age sampling achieves better Recall than random sampling for both SVM and TriFG approaches.
 We take SVM with the sampling ratio $\alpha=1.0$ and Google+ as an example to illustrate the reason.
 Specifically, 875,989 sampled negative examples are actually test positive examples with random sampling and 580,726 of them are classified as negative in the training and test phases.
 However, the number of such examples decreases to 567,620 with edge-age sampling and 440,346 of them are classified as negative.
 The behavior of Precision is more complicated.
 Specifically, edge-age sampling slightly helps TriFG but makes SVM perform worse.
-The reason might be that edge-age sampling samples a biased subset of the parasocial edges, which decreases SVM-A's Precision.
+The reason might be that the subset of parasocial edges sampled by edge-age sampling are biased to have large edge ages, which decreases SVM-A's Precision.